Science Bulletins: Tapping In—The Promise of Brain-Computer Interface

 Sal Khan talks about the observation that inflation and unemployment tend to be inversely correlated.
 (08:47)

 This five minute, student created video is about the Tang Dynasty (CE 618-907) and what the dynasty's emporer was able to accomplish during

 his reign.
 The Tang Dynasty was one of the most powerful times while reuniting both the north and the south.
 The emporer also created a more powerful government system.
 During this time there were many new inventions and new transportation routes.
 The video lacks depth and the sound and camera work is uneven, but it could be used as an example of what

 Learn the Months of the Year in Spanish Song

 This is a simple children's song in Spanish by Miss Rosi to teach the months of the year.
 The 12 months are shown along with a picture of the changing seasons.
 The name of the written name of the month is shown in large letters to make it easy for beginning readers.

 Elementary School Students Show a World Without Art

-Animated video about how important art really is for us all.
+This is an animated video about how important art really is for us all.
 It shows the horrors of this world if we had no art.
 This video was made by elementary school students.
 Animations are made by paper drawings and cutouts.
-(4:05)
+(04:05)